ke-sun/pose_with_covariance_array/readme.md

 # Pose With Covariance Array RViz Plugin

-This package defines the ros message `PoseWithCovarianceArray` and its corresponding rviz plugin.
-The implementation of the rviz plugin is adapted from `PoseArray`.
+This package defines the ROS message `PoseWithCovarianceArray` and its corresponding RViz plugin.
+The implementation of the RViz plugin is adapted from `PoseArray` from [RViz repository](https://github.com/ros-visualization/rviz).

 ## Compilation